6 Figtree Drive Sydney Olympic Park NSW 2127

 MBBCh, PGCertHCL, DipMSKMed, FACSEP

-• Deputy Chief Medical Officer and Medical Coordinator for the 2018 Sydney Invictus Games
+• Deputy Chief Medical Officer & Medical Services Coordinator -- Invictus Games Sydney 2018

 Make an online appointment booking with Dr Jomaa